SmarterApp/SB_BIRT/README.md

 The Browser Implementation Readiness Test (BIRT) is much like a certification program in that it includes services, sample content, and test scripts necessary to determine that a secure browser meets the requirements.
 It differs from certification in that the emphasis is on self-testing by developers and the generation of a compliance report.
+The BIRT:

-* Match the updated Secure Browser Requirements including the Secure Browser Launch Protocol.
+* Implements the new [Secure Browser Requirements](https://github.com/SmarterApp/SB_BIRT/blob/master/irp/doc/req/SecureBrowserAPIspecification.md).<sup>*</sup>
-* Exercise and validate all required and optional Secure Browser APIs.
+* Exercises and validates all required and optional Secure Browser APIs.
-* Incorporate appropriate HTML support tests as recommended by supplier and approved by Smarter Balanced to evaluate support of the HTML features required by the specification.
-Options include CSS3 and, HTML5 Test.
-Tests must include support for certain Web Components features to be determined in partnership with Smarter Balanced.
-Web Component support may be achieved through polyfills.
+* Incorporates appropriate HTML support tests as recommended by supplier and approved by Smarter Balanced to evaluate support of the HTML features required by the specification.
+Currently, these include CSS3 and HTML5.
-* Produce an Implementation Readiness Report for any tested browser.
+* Produces an Implementation Readiness Report for any tested browser.

+<sup>*</sup> Note that as of 06-Apr-2017, BIRT only tests for the legacy APIs.
+Support for the Secure Browser 10 APIs in this document will be added over the coming months.

 ## License ##
 * This project is licensed under the [AIR Open Source License v1.0](http://www.smarterapp.org/documents/American_Institutes_for_Research_Open_Source_Software_License.pdf).